IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Additional Experimental Results

 \subsection{Ablation Study}

-We provide additional ablations on four remaining design factors: the bounded budget $\eta$ for internal data optimization, the softmin temperature $\tau$ for ensemble identity aggregation, the face recognition (FR) ensemble used during optimization, and the number of outer iterations $K$ in the alternating optimization loop.
+We provide additional ablations on four remaining design factors: the tunable stage ratio $\rho$ controlling privacy-utility trade-off, the bounded budget $\eta$ for internal data optimization, the softmin temperature $\tau$ for ensemble identity aggregation, the face recognition (FR) ensemble used during optimization, and the number of outer iterations $K$ in the alternating optimization loop.
 These results complement the main analysis by examining the sensitivity, effectiveness, and stability of IDDM under different design choices.

+\textbf{Tunable stage ratio $\rho$.} We provide the complete results on different $\rho$ values in Table~\ref{iddm_ratio_metrics}, forming a denser sweep over eight PGD steps.
+Larger $\rho$ weakens the protection by assigning more fidelity-preserving steps (Stage I) and less identity-decoupling steps (Stage II), allowing IDDM to recover more global face structure and identity-related information, as reflected by improved FID and SER.
+This may alter local texture statistics measured by BRQ, leading to worse BRQ scores.

 \textbf{Bounded budgets $\eta$.} We vary the $\ell_\infty$ budget $\eta$ to study its effect on the optimized image set $\mathcal{X}'$ and the resulting personalized model (Table~\ref{budget_ablation}).
 Here, $\eta$ determines the feasible range of the \emph{internal} data optimization in our personalization pipeline.
 Since the optimized set $\mathcal{X}'$ is never exposed to the attacker and is only used internally to introduce identity-decoupled supervision, PSNR/SSIM/LPIPS mainly reflect how far $\mathcal{X}'$ deviates from the original references.
 As $\eta$ increases, identity-related cues are generally suppressed more strongly, but excessively large budgets may also harm fidelity and generation quality.
 This ablation verifies the impact of the optimization budget on privacy preservation and visual quality.
 We use $\eta=0.08$ as the default since it provides a favorable balance in practice.